 Also of interest is that Dillsburg has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Dillsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dillsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Dillsburg include Irish, Italian, English, and Polish.
+Important ancestries of people in Dillsburg include Irish, Italian, English, and Scottish.

 The most common language spoken in Dillsburg is English.
 Other important languages spoken here include Spanish and German.